ngiambla/mbed-a5/README.md

 ```

 4. We draw over animations with `char c = ' '` in `ClearLine(...)` (used in Part 3).
 In Part{4, 5} we explore both `ClearTerminal()` and `ClearLine(...)`
+   I've included both animations to demonstrate how we can use a 'linked-list' to easily walk over any objects we wish to clear.